 My childhood playtime consisted of watching cows with friends AND making up games so we can pass the time… we also made fires and baked potatoes and had them as snacks with a little salt.
 Fingers were black from the charcoal and burning from the heat of the potato.
 I am a great fire starter for any occasion 😉

 I embraced the art of cooking from my grandmother – turning fresh, backyard grown onions, carrots, potatoes, greens, into a delicious soup.
 Or fresh baby cucumbers, dill, salt and water into fabulous, most juicier pickles!
 I experienced the hay turning and baling and it was hard work, but food tasted so much better after!
 I always looked forward to that piece of side bacon, fresh onion and a big piece of bread!
 Best stories were shared at the shade of a tree while taking a break from the hard work.
-At times are was in charge of keeping a small fire going next to the horse to keep the flies away.
+At times I was in charge of keeping a small fire going next to the horse to keep the flies away.
 Grandpa taught me to add hay slowly, slowly so there’s a lot of smoke.
 I used to talk to the horse and pet it, and brush it, and make kissing noises!

-Grandma taught me the art of soap making and watching it was the clothes was a science project.
+Grandma taught me the art of soap making and watching it wash the clothes was a science project.
 Ya, I hated the chore at times too, but more times than not she made it into a fun activity for us to do together.

 We counted peeled potatoes and figured out how many eggs we need for a pie.
 We kneaded dough and rolled it nice and thin to make homemade pasta, and we picked raspberries together and turned into jam!